‘Teen Mom OG’ Dad Tyler Baltierra Shares Sweet Snowman Picture, Says He Is ‘Lucky’ To Be His Daughter’s Daddy

 “Nova, sissy is taking a nap.
 Do you want to go build a snowman!?” her eyes light up as bright as the sun, “YEAH DADDY, let’s go build a snowman!”… I will never take those words for granted.
 I love this child so much & I endlessly remind myself how lucky & honored I am to be her daddy! ????❤️???????? #NovaleeReign

-The photo had over 219,000 likes from Tyler’s followers.
-It had plenty of positive comments from fans, many of whom said they loved the picture.
-The photo even had a comment from another Teen Mom OG cast member!
-Gary Shirley’s wife Kristina chimed in in the comments section, writing a positive comment on the post.
+The photo has so far received over 219,000 likes from Tyler’s followers.
+It also got plenty of positive comments from fans, many of whom said they loved the picture.
+The photo even had a comment from another Teen Mom OG cast member.
+Gary Shirley’s wife Kristina chimed in, writing a positive comment on the post.

 “love this!!!
 You’re a great dad and these memories will last a lifetime for both you and Nova!”
 Kristina wrote.

-Recently, Tyler Baltierra and Catelynn Lowell spent a special day with just Nova, taking her on a special day filled with dinosaurs.
-As fans of Teen Mom OG may know, Nova loves dinosaurs so the couple took her to the Jurassic World Live Tour and even got her a dinosaur souvenir cup at the event.
+Recently, Tyler and Catelynn spent a special day with just Nova that was filled with dinosaurs.
+As fans of Teen Mom OG may know, Nova loves dinosaurs, so the couple took her to the Jurassic World Live Tour and even got her a dinosaur souvenir cup at the event.

 “Had so much fun for ‘Novas Day’ at Jurassic world live Nova LOVED it!!
 So did @tylerbaltierramtv and I it was really cool!”
-Catelynn said about the event.
+Catelynn said.

-It is clear that Catelynn Lowell and Tyler Baltierra are great parents to their daughters.
-Assuring they spend time with them, not only together, but also one on one is great and fans love that the two share photos of their adventures.
+It is clear that Catelynn and Tyler are great parents to their daughters.
+Assuring they spend time with them, not only together, but also one-on-one is a great way to ensure they feel loved.
+Fans seem to approve that Catelynn and Tyler share photos of their family adventures.